Variogram Models, Simulation Examples#

 The resulting model corrects the issues of kriging, as we now:

-Below I provide examples of 1D simulation with variogram variogram models.
+To help calibrate your eye, I provide examples of 1D simulated realizations with their associated variogram models.

 The following code loads the required libraries.